2D Art Gallery

 Darth Vader, 2015, age 9

-This was the first piece of art I made outside of school.
+This was the first piece of art I made outside of elementary school art class.
 I had just watched the original Star Wars trilogy for the first time and loved it so much I stayed up late to draw Darth Vader on printer paper with a ballpoint pen.
+My dad said it was really good, which made me want to make more art... and here we are.

 Main Materials: Ballpoint pen